 - This role will serve as the Communications liaison.
 They are responsible for all communication on behalf of the President and the Director of Public Safety and Security.
 Communications would include the preparation of all news releases and social media messaging and handling all media and external requests for information related to any emergency.
-Their responsibilities include: - o Staff and manage the information section, ensuring appropriate personnel and equipment. - o Establish a team to monitor social media and news media - Coordinate with emergency information staff from other organizations or levels of response to ensure that clear and consistent emergency information is issued - o Prepare and distribute all approved news releases and social media releases - Ensure communication with the college community is shared in the appropriate in order to reach as many members of the CCP community as possible - o Establish a communication rhythm for the college community, e.g. hourly/daily/weekly updates even when no update is available
+Their responsibilities include: - Staff and manage the information section, ensuring appropriate personnel and equipment. - o Establish a team to monitor social media and news media - Coordinate with emergency information staff from other organizations or levels of response to ensure that clear and consistent emergency information is issued - o Prepare and distribute all approved news releases and social media releases - Ensure communication with the college community is shared in the appropriate in order to reach as many members of the CCP community as possible - Establish a communication rhythm for the college community, e.g. hourly/daily/weekly updates even when no update is available

-- o Ensure communications are provided in accessible formats - o Manages all media and external requests for information related to any emergency - Advises the President and Director of Public Safety and Security on issues related to media/public emergency information and media releases - o Ensure there is a primary contact for anyone who wants emergency information about the incident and response to it - o Establish a public inquiry hotline - O Acts as a spokesperson in the early stages of an incident or emergency until designated spokespersons - o are identified - o collects and verifies relevant information on the emergency from news reports and social media - o Implements social media response to emergency event, including developing proactive messages - o Maintains records of all communications
+- o Manages all media and external requests for information related to any emergency - Advises the President and Director of Public Safety and Security on issues related to media/public emergency information and media releases - Ensure there is a primary contact for anyone who wants emergency information about the incident and response to it - Establish a public inquiry hotline - Acts as a spokesperson in the early stages of an incident or emergency until designated spokespersons - \circ are identified - o collects and verifies relevant information on the emergency from news reports and social media - o Implements social media response to emergency event, including developing proactive messages - Maintains records of all communications